armyofevilrobots/helenplatt.ca/content/art/salishreef1.md

  - fluid acrylic
 ---

 Painting created with Golden acrylic paints including gold metallic, and coated with UV varnish.
 Includes 1.25" deep, white wood frame.
 Can be purchased in combination with Salish Reef II for a combined price of $340.
+Price does not include shipping.